-Bechtel provided engineering, procurement, and construction services for the expansion of the world’s largest open-pit copper mine, Minera Escondida Ltda.
+Bechtel provided engineering, procurement, and construction services for the expansion of the world’s largest open-pit copper mine, Minera Escondida.
 We completed the billion-dollar job in 2002.
-Our scope of work included building a new copper concentrator, upgrading crushing and material-handling systems, and constructing a 6.2-mile- (10-kilometer-) long conveyer system.
+Our scope of work included building a new copper concentrator, upgrading crushing and material-handling systems, and constructing a 6.2-mile (10-kilometer) long conveyer system.

 The project was a joint venture of Bechtel and Sigdo Koppers (now known as Ingeniería y Construcción Sigdo Koppers), the same team that successfully completed the Phase 3.5 expansion of the mine in 1998.

 Meeting high expectations

-The Minera Escondida Phase IV expansion presented a number of unprecedented challenges.
+The Escondida Phase IV expansion presented a number of unprecedented challenges.
 Among them: a fast-track construction schedule that called for completion in 22 months rather than the 24 months typically required for such a project.
 In addition, the Bechtel team successfully:

 - Hired and trained 10,000 employees

 - Coordinated the project schedule with an ongoing mining operation that runs nonstop every day of the year

 - Applied design automation technology never before employed in South America

 Economic mainstay for Chile

-Located nearly 2 miles (3 kilometers) above sea level in the arid Atacama Desert of northern Chile, Minera Escondida is one of the most productive copper mines in the world.
+Located nearly 2 miles (3 kilometers) above sea level in the arid Atacama Desert of northern Chile, Minera Escondida is the world's largest copper mine.
 Since its first shipment in 1990, the mine has played a vital role in the Chilean economy since its first shipment in 1990.
 Escondida accounts for:

 - Nearly 10 percent of Chile’s exports